 The ink and the toast

-The germination of this blog idea actually began years ago, in a tumultuous land called the early 2000’s.
+The germination of this blog idea actually began years ago, in a tumultuous time known as the early 2000’s.
 I was watching a show called Doraemon, a Japanese children’s cartoon about an average boy and his mechanic cat.
-The trope of the show was that the cat had a pocket from which he could whip out many oddities and fantastic technology (not unlike Hermione’s magic clutch and much like the strange gadgets the Japanese still come up with nowadays).
-Inevitably, the gizmos in the hands of a ragtag team of adolescents stir up trouble (oftentimes of world-shattering implications), and they have to figure out a way to save the universe once again.
+The trope of the show was that the cat had a pocket from which he could whip out many oddities and fantastic technology (not unlike Hermione’s magic clutch and the strange gadgets the Japanese still come up with nowadays).
+Inevitably, the gizmos fall into the hands of a ragtag team of adolescents and stir up trouble.
+They have to figure out a way to save the universe.
+Again.

-Now, our protagonist had a history test, and simply put, he met with the bittersweet consequences of cramming.
-Something about this, the bread, the words, the knowledge, and the stupid simplicity of it all, caught me like fishing line.
+Now, the story was that our protagonist had a history test, and simply put, he was forced to employ the method of cramming.
+He finds a whole bag of the bread and spent the whole night setting the bread to his textbook.
+He was too sick to take the test the next day.
+Something about this, the bread, the words, the knowledge, and the stupid simplicity of it all, caught me.
 I wanted it so bad, a piece of language that I can eat.

 So it never really left me.
 I chewed on that idea for years.
 As a kid, I liked the novelty.
 As a student, I wished for a magical bread that would do the heavy lifting for me.
 As a writer, I wanted to experience this promise of connection to words.
 A physical and organ deep connection.

 We read and learn by eating them.
 Our hunger for them is present in the generations of history passed down by mouth.
 It is present in the way we hunger for those really gnarly stories that had once belonged to a friend but now belongs to us.
 Stories are gifted from one to another, and we love them because they sometimes become part of us.